ReStackor Home

 ReStackor uses fundamental fluid dynamics to accurately compute flow through the clicker bleed circuits

-The Bernoulli equation computes the forces required to accelerate a fluid through a flow restriction.
-This basic fluid dynamic equation is derived from Newtons fundamental equation:
+The Bernoulli equation computes the pressure required to force fluid flow through a flow restriction.
+That pressure is computed in terms of force and flow acceleration using Newtons fundamental relationship:

 Bernoulli Equation Developed in 1738

-For flow from a reservoir into an orifice the initial velocity is zero (u[1]= 0).
-With this substitution the above equation becomes:
+For flow from a reservoir into an orifice the initial velocity is zero (u[1]= 0) and the above equation becomes:

 This is the well know Bernoulli equation developed in 1738.
-The equation relates the flow velocity to the pressure drop required to establish that velocity.
-For a suspension system this equation is more intuitive written the other way:
+The equation relates flow velocity to the pressure and force required to establish that velocity.
+For tuning of a suspension system this equation is more intuitive written the other way:

-The pressure forces generated by a shock absorber are proportional to the velocity squared.
-If you hit a bump that causes the suspension to move twice as fast the pressure resistance through an orifice increases by a factor of four.
-This rapid increase in pressure for small changes in velocity is why shock absorbers use a shim stack to control the valve flow area.
-At high velocities deflection of the shims increases the available flow area through the valve.
-The larger flow area reduces the flow acceleration required for the flow to pass through the valve gap.
-This keeps the pressures from spiking within the shock absorber.
+The pressure force generated by a shock absorber is proportional to the velocity squared.
+If you hit a bump that causes the suspension to move twice as fast the flow resistance and pressure drop through an orifice increases by a factor of four.
+This rapid increase in pressure for small changes in velocity is why shock absorbers use shim stacks to control the valve flow area.
+At high velocities deflection of the shims increases the valve flow area.
+The larger area reduces the fluid velocity, acceleration and pressure drop required to push the flow through the valve gap.
+The variable area of the shim stack keeps the pressure from spiking within the shock absorber.

 Through control of the shim stack stiffness you control the damping forces produced in the shock absorber.